chirpxiv/chirpxiv/README.md

 Hi!
 I'm Chirp, a software developer from England.

+Much of my open-source work here is a means of expanding my knowledge as a programmer and learning new things!

 If you like my work, please consider supporting me on [Ko-fi](https://ko-fi.com/chirpcodes)!

 **Discord:** chirp#1337